libmapper/libmapper/doc/expression_syntax.md

 * `alive = x > 10;``y = x;`

+Since in this case the destination signal is not instanced it will not be "released" when `alive` evaluates to False, however any assignments to the output `y` while `alive` is False will not take effect.
 The statement `alive = x > 10` is evaluated first, and the update `y = x` is only propagated to the destination if `x > 10` evaluates to True (non-zero) **at the time of assignment**.
 The entire expression is evaluated however, so counters can be incremented etc. even while `alive` is False.
 There is a more complex example in the section below on Accessing Variable Timetags.

 ### Conditional serial instancing

 When mapping a singleton source signal to an instanced destination signal there are several possible desired behaviours:

 1. The source signal controls **one** of the available destination signal instances.
 The destination instance is activated upon receiving the first update and a release event is triggered when the map is destroyed so the lifetime of the map controls the lifetime of the destination signal instance.
-This is the default behaviour.
+This configuration is the default for maps from singleton->instanced signals, and is achieved by setting the map property `use_inst` to True.
 2. The source signal controls **all** of the available **active** destination signal instances **in parallel**.
 This is accomplished by setting the `use_inst` property of the map to False (0).
 Note that in this case a source update will not activate new instances, so this configuration should probably only be used with destination signals that manage their own instances or that are persistent (non-ephemeral).
-    * example 1: the destination signal is contained in a software shim to interface with MIDI.
-Singleton signal *mouse/position/x* is mapped to the *polyPressure* signal in the MIDI bridge, and the map's `use_inst` property is set to False to enable controlling the poly pressure parameter of all active notes in parallel.
+    * Example 1: a destination signal named *polyPressure* belongs to a software shim device for interfacing with MIDI.
+The singleton signal *mouse/position/x* is mapped to *polyPressure*, and the map's `use_inst` property is set to False to enable controlling the poly pressure parameter of all active notes in parallel.
 3. The source signal controls available destination signal instances **serially**.
 This is accomplished by manipulating the `alive` variable as described above.
 On each rising edge (transition from 0 to non-zero) of the `alive` variable a new instance id map will be generated

 ### Modified instancing